otthtml/django-challenge/README.md

 * Use JWT instead of basic authentication for endpoints.

 ## How to run the project
-* Create a virtualenv: `python -m venv virtualenv` and activate it `. virtualenv/bin/activate`.
-* Install dependencies: `pip install -r requirements.txt`
+Try to run this in the devcontainer preferably (using VSCode's "Remote Containers" extension)
+* Create a virtualenv, install dependencies, setup DB and create test users: `make setup`
-* Start the api service: `cd api_service ; ./manage.py runserver`
+* Start the api service: `make api`
-* Start the stock service: `cd stock_service ; ./manage.py runserver`
+* Start the stock service: `make stock`
+* To run unit tests: `make test`
+* To clean env, DB and cache: `make clean`

 __Important:__ If your implementation requires different steps to start the services (like starting a rabbitMQ consumer), document them here!

 ## Modifications
-Dev environment improvements.
+Dev environment improvements:
 - Made a devcontainer using docker.
-This means you can enter the devcontainer using the "Remote Containers" VSCode extension and run the services manually using `make setup` to install dependencies, make migrations and create users.
-Then run `make api` and `make stock`.
-To run all tests, you can use `make test`.
-If anything breaks while making changes to requirements, try cleaning the environment up with `make clean`.
+This means you can enter the devcontainer using the "Remote Containers" VSCode extension and run the exact same configuration everyone's running :)

+Made unit tests and integration tests (on Postman):
+- To run the unit tests, simply run `make test` inside the devcontainer.
+- To run integration tests, import the `django challenge.postman_collection.json` file into Postman and run the requests sequentially.
+Ensure api_service and stock_service are both running and exposed to the host machine.